darktjm/grok/README.md

 All of my modifications to this source, as represented by the SCM changes at <https://bitbucket.org/darktjm/grok/> are granted to the public domain.
-Keep in mind that the original author may not appreciate email about this version.
-Once the TODO.md list has been pared down a bit, I will shorten and reformat to be more like the original documentation.
+Keep in mind that the original author may not appreciate email about this version; instead, post issues at
+<https://bitbucket.org/darktjm/grok/issues>.
+Once the TODO.md list has
+been pared down a bit, I will shorten and reformat this document to be more like the original.

-I have decided to include the orignal README verbatim (with formatting changes to support markdown) below.
+I have decided to include the orignal README verbatim (with formatting changes to support markdown) below:

 xmbase-grok - Graphical Resource Organizer Kit
 ----------------------------------------------